jncc/dnode/luigi/sentinel/s1_ard_downloader/readme.md

 # Sentinel 1 ARD Backscatter Product downloader

-This workflow determines what products are available from a remote repository of processed Sentinel-1 ARD (Backscatter) products provided by Environment Systems
+This workflow determines what products are available from a remote repository of processed Sentinel-1 ARD (Backscatter) products

 ## Workflow Diagrams